FlamJamCamCode/Crucible/foundations/24c tentative-bastards-subjective-economics.md

 Every transaction is a 'vote' (Cause for effects upon the world).
 Every exchange rate is a declaration.
 Every wallet is a manifesto.

 **The Tentative Bastard Paradox Resolved:**
-They get exactly what they want — safety, compromise, mediocrity — but only with each other.
+They get exactly what they want — safety, compromise, conformity — but only with each other.
 They no longer have the power to dilute the fierce, because the fierce have opted into different economies entirely.

 **True Diversity Emerges:**
 *Not the false diversity of everyone forced to tolerate everyone, but the true diversity of thousand different ways of being, each expressed fully in its own domain.*